FirebaseExtended/user-data-protection/README.md

 doesn't exist or doesn't contain a valid configuration object,
 - inferred from the Realtime Database authorization Rules.

+As it is, the function to wipeout user data is only triggered when a user deletes their account, but it would be straightforward to add also trigger the function via an admin console, given a user id.

 Don't modify the `WIPEOUT_CONFIG` object in `functions/index.js` unless you know the code well.